- Mar 7, 2019

 How YouTube Analytics Can Help You Discover the Perfect YouTube Background Music for Your Videos

 Every single day, visitors to YouTube gobble up over a billion hours of video on the internet’s second largest search engine.
 It’s no surprise then that top YouTube channels can take home seven figures a year or more!

-If you want a slice of the YouTube pie, you’ll need to think long and hard about how to brand your channel, appeal to your target audience, and create great videos again and again.
+If you want a slice of the YouTube pie, you'll need to understand how YouTube monetization works.
+But before you can do that, you’ll need to think long and hard about how to brand your channel, appeal to your target audience, and create great videos again and again.
 You’ll also need to think about the YouTube background music you choose for each video!

 The music you choose for your videos will have a big impact on how viewers perceive and ultimately enjoy videos.
 But how do you know what music your viewers want to hear and whether you’ve chosen the right music at all?

 Fortunately, YouTube offers its content creators a wealth of data in the form of YouTube analytics.
 By carefully sifting through these YouTube metrics, you can start to see whether your YouTube background music is right on key.

 Why You Definitely Need To Care About Your YouTube Background Music